 Ella S. Mills is an art historian based at the University of Plymouth in contemporary and modern art history, and one half of talking on corners.
 Ella is interested in unfolding art’s histories, working towards creating safe spaces for artists and audiences, and developing new methodologies of listening by introducing the qualitative research method of grounded theory to artist interviewing.
 Recent projects and publications include devising the ‘Ingrid Pollard in Devon’ project involving commissioning new work and curating the exhibition ‘Three Drops of Blood’ at Thelma Hulbert Gallery (2022); and ‘Artist Conversation: Lubaina Himid and Ella S. Mills’, in, Robles, E. K.; Price, D. C. (Eds.)
 After the Black Arts Movement: Framing the Critical Decade (Bloomsbury, 2023).

-Ingrid Pollard's catalogue will be available from her recent Three Drops of Blood exhibition at Thelma Hulbert Gallery , Honiton.
+Ingrid Pollard's catalogue was available for the duration of the show from her recent Three Drops of Blood exhibition at Thelma Hulbert Gallery , Honiton.
 The artworks featured in Ritual Touch are a selection from a larger series of work from Three Drops of Blood, which was commissioned by Ella S. Mills and part of a wider project called Ingrid Pollard in Devon (Aug 6 - Oct 29, 2022).

 The catalogue features five colour prints, including some of the artworks in Ritual Touch and two texts produced for the exhibition: an essay by curator Ella S. Mills, and a conversation between Ingrid Pollard and Professor of Geography and Cultural Heritage at the University of Sussex, Divya Tolia-Kelly.
 This catalogue explores in detail the works featured in Ritual Touch and provides insights into Pollard's wider Three Drops of Blood commission and exhibition.